-People are cold, don't have much as the light of a lamp is upon the and come after me."
-Moreover, al- learned a thing or two that may just "Excuse us," people say, when one "help a little," and I'll be glad to cries out, "Come see my zeal for the give it to you, seeing that you have Lord."
+People are cold, don't have much as the light of a lamp is upon the sympathize with you from my heart. nevertheless true that he has tol us ed on this line?
+Perhaps I'm old, the finest things said of Christ is, may not fit in these times; but I the world.
+Phariseeism disgusts. learned a thing or two that may just | "Excuse us," people say, when one "help a little," and I'll be glad to cries out, "Come see my zeal for the give it to you, seeing that you have Lord."
 Nothing is more attractive come to me for help.